-Vintage Baseball Card Sales Numbers and the Topps Monopoly
+Vintage Baseball Card Sales Numbers And The Topps Monopoly

-Topps Chewing Gum Inc FTC Decision
+Topps Chewing Gum Inc. FTC Decision

 First Goudey Sales: